Judy Bowenwiener

-Judy Bowenwiener, also known as Judy Bowen, is an American transgender rights activist.
+Judy Bowenwiener (born September 3, 1944), also known as Judy Bowen, is an American transgender rights activist.
 She was active in the LGBTQ scene in Greenwich Village and marched with the Gay Activists Alliance in the Christopher Street Liberation Day March.
-She published a weekly newspaper called The Western Queens Gazette.
+She founded multiple organisations dedicated to the transgender community.
+Nowadays, she is active in Nevada where she works alongside various agencies also related to the transgender community.